PsCustomObject/PsCustomObject.github.io/_posts/2020-08-11-PowerShell-Get-Users-Manager.md

 DirectReports     : {}
 ```

 As you can see the cmdlet will return information about the user reports together with a set of *default* properties.
-If you need to have more properties in the output the **-Properties** switch can be used which accepts an array containing properties to be returned exactly as the standard AD cmdlet specifiying the *'\*'* string all available properties will be returned.
+If you need to have more properties in the output the **-Properties** switch can be used which accepts an array containing properties to be returned exactly as the standard AD cmdlet specifying the *'\*'* string all available properties will be returned.

-**Note:** Cmdlet has  adependency on *two* external functions [Test-IsValidDn](https://pscustomobject.github.io/powershell/howto/identity%20management/PowerShell-Check-If-String-Is-A-DN/) and **Test-IsEmailAddress** both of which are available through my **[IT-ToolBox module](https://github.com/PsCustomObject/IT-ToolBox)**
+**Note:** Cmdlet has a dependency on *two* external functions [Test-IsValidDn](https://pscustomobject.github.io/powershell/howto/identity%20management/PowerShell-Check-If-String-Is-A-DN/) and **Test-IsEmailAddress** both of which are available through my **[IT-ToolBox module](https://github.com/PsCustomObject/IT-ToolBox)**